 Step 2.
 Build relationships with your followers by inviting them into 1-on-1 marketing research interviews.

-If they appear to be an ideal client then send them a private message.
-Ask them if they’re willing to meet with you over Zoom for a 1-on-1 marketing research interview.
+The next step is to ask your followers if they’re willing to meet with you over Zoom for a 1-on-1 marketing research interview.

-Marketing research interviews are imperative when you’re a new business owner because they help you create more meaningful marketing content and they’re the fastest way to build relationships with potential clients.
+Marketing research interviews are incredibly valuable when you’re a new business owner.
+They help you create more meaningful content and they’re a fast way to build relationships with potential clients.

-Because of the deep level of connection and intimacy that become established through marketing research interviews, many of those you interview will ask about your services and may even become a client.
+Because of the deep level of connection and intimacy that become established through marketing research interviews, many of those you interview will ask about your services and become clients.